Shakeb100/MachineLearningCNN/README.md

 ## Usage 🛠️
 To use this project, you will need to have Python and PyTorch installed on your machine.
 You can install them by following the instructions in the official PyTorch documentation.

-Once you have installed the necessary dependencies, you can run the ML.py script to train the CNN model.
+Once you have installed the necessary dependencies, you can run the ML.py script to train and then test the CNN model.